Daviedavie100/Pisa2012_data_analysis/README.md

 Explanatory data visualization techniques are used after generating findings and are used to help communicate results to others.
 Besides producing good visualizations, this project will also help me be a good consumer of visualizations.

-What will I learn?

-After completing this project, you will be able to:

-Supplement statistics with visualizations to build understanding of data.
-Choose appropriate plots, limits, transformations, and aesthetics to explore a dataset, allowing you to understand distributions of variables and relationships between features.
-Use design principles to create effective visualizations for communicating findings to an audience.

 ## Part 1 - Exploratory Data Analysis

 In this first part, you will conduct an exploratory data analysis on a dataset of your choice.
 Use Python data science and data visualization libraries to explore the dataset’s variables and understand the data’s structure, oddities, patterns, and relationships.